jlonghku/divide_catchments/readme.md

 ## Functions

-### `sort_target_points`
+### `divide_catchments`
-Sorts target points based on branch time and finds the longest branch and the task with the maximum duration.
+Divides a watershed into subbasins based on flow direction and accumulation.

 ### `simulate_task_execution`
 Simulates task execution across multiple processors and optionally generates a Gantt chart.

-### `divide_catchments`
-Divides a watershed into subbasins based on flow direction and accumulation.

-### `plot_utilization`
-Plots a graph showing the relationship between basin numbers, makespan, and average utilization.
-Useful for visualizing performance under different configurations.

 ## Methods